Lauren Bacall: 1990–1999: Film resurgence and West End debut

-In 1990, Bacall took a small but central role as James Caan's agent in Rob Reiner's Misery, based on the novel by Stephen King and an important role in the British television movie A Little Piece of Sunshine, based on a novel by Frederick Forsyth.
+In 1990, Bacall took a small but central role as James Caan's agent in Rob Reiner's Misery, based on the novel by Stephen Kingand an important role in the British television show, Fredrick Forsyth Presents: A Little Piece of Sunshine.
 The following year, Bacall played the lead in the independent film A Star for Two (1991) with Anthony Quinn, Lila Kedrova and Jean-Pierre Aumont and played a supporting role in All I Want for Christmas (1991).

 In 1993, Bacall was very active in television, pairing again with her lifelong friend Gregory Peck and his daughter Cecilia Peck in Arthur Penn's television movie The Portrait and costarring with an all-star European cast in A Foreign Field.
 She appeared in Robert Altman's Prêt-à-Porter (1994), an ensemble film set in Paris during fashion week.
 In 1995, she was cast in her friend Ingrid Bergman's role in From the Mixed-Up Files of Mrs. Basil E. Frankweiler, a television remake of the 1973 movie by the same title.
 Years earlier, Bergman had played the role in the film version of Cactus Flower (1969) that Bacall had played on Broadway in 1965.
-In 1995 portrayed Claire Zachanassian in the Friedrich Dürrenmatt play The Visit at the Chichester Festival.
+In 1995, she portrayed Claire Zachanassian in the Friedrich Dürrenmatt play The Visit at the Chichester Festival.